Ussher chronology

+Proposed date of Creation

 Ussher's proposed date of 4004 BC differed little from other biblically based estimates, such as those of Jose ben Halafta (3761 BC), Bede (3952 BC), Ussher's near-contemporary Scaliger (3949 BC), Johannes Kepler (3992 BC), and Isaac Newton (c.
 4000 BC).
-Ussher was influenced by the same account as the apocryphal Book of Jasher, dating the worldwide flood to 2349 BC and the birth of Terah in 2127 BC.
+Ussher was influenced by the as the dating the worldwide flood to 2349 BC and the birth of Terah in 2127 BC.
 The date of 4000 BC as the creation of Adam was at least partially influenced by the widely held belief that the Earth was approximately 5600 years old (2000 from Adam to Abraham, 2000 from Abraham to the birth of Christ, and 1600 years from Christ to Ussher), corresponding to the six days of Creation, on the grounds that "one day is with the Lord as a thousand years, and a thousand years as one day".
 This tradition was believed to indicate that Jesus would return in AD 2000, more than six thousand years after 4004 BC.
 Modern proponents of this interpretation hold that the creation date 4004 BC could be inaccurate.